- Curriculum Vitae

 - B.S. – The College of New Jersey, 2012

-- Research Interests: Hierarchical control, electro-thermal systems, battery pack modeling and control, building energy systems
+- Research Interests: Hierarchical control, electro-thermal systems, EVs, building energy systems, photovoltaics

 - D.J.
 Docimo and H.K.
 Fathy, “Demand Response Using Heterogeneous Thermostatically Controlled Loads: Characterization of Aggregate Power Dynamics,” J. of Dynamic Systems, Measurement, and Control, vol. 139, no. 10, pp. 101009, 2017.